Categorised in: People / Partners

 Oskars RedbergsJune 4, 2016 9:15 am

-Oskars Redbergs is an architect, education innovator and curator.
+Oskars Redbergs is an urban planner, architect, education innovator and curator.
 His main research focus is on the transformation of urban landscape of post-socialist/ post-colonial cities.
 He considers himself to be from at least 3 cities – Riga, Copenhagen, Frankfurt am Main, where he have lived, studied and worked for a quite considerable time.
 He studied Architecture and Urban planning at Riga Technical University, The Royal Danish Academy of Fine Arts – School of Architecture, Danish Institute for Study Abroad (DIS) and graduated from the Staatliche Hochschule der bildenden Künste (Staedelschule) of Frankfurt/M Architecture Class in 2003.

 Redbergs teaching and research philosophy is highly influenced and inspired by his own most influential teachers, such as Mark Wigley (architectural theory and scientific research), Sir Peter Cook (indocile architecture and pedagogy); Daniel Birnbaum (art pedagogy and curatorial practice) and Ben van Berkel (digital technologies and computational design).